Interview Series: Sensory Cinema: The Culture of Sound | Interviewer: Gökhan Çolak & Arzu Karaduman

 You argue that sound does not represent the world but produces its own reality.
 Could you elaborate on the ontological status of sound in relation to the audiovisual image?

-The world that I live is actual for me but only possible for you.
-However, the sonic possible worlds I talk about are not irrealities or literary fictions, parallel worlds easily subsumed into a greater, unified real actuality.
-Instead, they are the plurality of this world that questions the singular appearance of what we might term actual, even though we are not verifiably sure that we agree on this actuality.
-Because the possibilities of this world questions the value and norms of the actual.
+term actual, even though we are not entirely sure that we agree on this actuality.
+The sonic possibilities of this world question the value and norms of the actual.
 Their invisible plurality reveals them as an arbitrary and ideological selection and a construct, and not the only real.

 Rethinking “Added Value”

 Michel Chion’s concept of “added value” suggests that sound enriches the image.
-Do you see this as a limitation, in the sense that it still subordinates sound to the visual?
+Do you see this

 Photo: BBC Radio 3 – Late Junction, Max Reinhardt with Salome Voegelin